streamlit/docs/content/library/api/api-reference.md

 #### Add rows

-Concatenate a dataframe to the bottom of the current one.
+Append a dataframe to the bottom of the current one in certain elements, for optimized data updates.

 ```python
 element = st.line_chart(df)